Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

     * Result: A non-admin user can remove comments they created.

 #### Blog App Validation

 * Test: HTML markup for the the following pages using W3Validator:
 1.

+    * Result: .

+(Image)

+* Test: I have also tested the App's URL via Django Unit Testing.

+    * Result: .

+(Image)

+* Test: Checked the code using gitpod's python validator and pep8.

+    * Result: .

+### Contact App

+* Test: To attempt to submit the form without an email address.

+    * Result: Unable to submit the form without an email address.

+* Test: To attempt to submit the form with characters that exceed the max length in the name, email, and subject fields.

+    * Result: Unable to submit the form if the characters exceed the max length.

+* Test: To check whether a user receives an email to confirm their message was sent.

+    * Result: The user successfully receives an email after they have submitted the contact form.

+* Test: Whether the information in the contact form is accurate and saved in the database.

+    * Result: The information in the contact form is stored in the database, and correctly matches the information the user placed in the form.

+* Test: Whether the contact page loads the correct template and has the correct URL.

+    * Result: The contact page loads the correct template and has the correct URL.

+#### Contact App Validation

+* Test: HTML markup for the the following pages using W3Validator:
+1.